zchee/neovim-wiki/GSoC-2018-Ideas.md

 For reference, you can find clients in other languages at the [related projects](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) wiki page.

+The ultimate goal is to have a library that can be used to create plugins for [IntelliJ](https://www.jetbrains.com/help/idea/plugin-development-guidelines.html) and [Eclipse](https://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Fguide%2Ffirstplugin.htm).  **Minimizing third-party dependencies** may help there.

 **Expected Result:**

 - Java library that can be used to build Neovim extensions (UIs and other applications).
 - Passes the test suite used by the Nvim [python-client](https://github.com/neovim/python-client).
   - Use the python-client tests to create equivalent tests using a Java testing framework.
+  - Test suite should be runnable from the command-line (should not require an IDE) via maven/gradle (or some other industry-standard build-tool).
 - End-user deliverable should be compatible Java 6 (this is negotiable)
 - Source-code can be latest version of Java (no backwards-compatibility requirement)